Is wildsingapore an organisation?

 What is wildsingapore.com about?

-My hope is that wildsingapore.com can be a one-stop location for
+My hope is that wildsingapore.com can provide useful information for

 those who want to learn about our wild places; and do more for them.